-1 Advanced Degree administration 1.1 Advanced Degree Council (ADC)
+1 Graduate (Advanced) Degree administration

-Academic policies for the Th.D./Ph.D. degree are established by the Advanced Degree Council (ADC) of the Toronto School of Theology (TST).
-Members of the ADC are appointed from the participating colleges, the departments, the University of Toronto and the Advanced Degree Students Association.
-ADC policies must be congruent with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS); and government statutes and regulations.
-In addition, these policies as they pertain to the Th.D. must be congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto; and with the policies of the Ontario Council for Graduate Studies (OCGS) or its successor (to be established in conjunction with the Ontario Universities Council on Quality Assurance).
-Academic policies are administered collaboratively by the Director of Advanced Degree Programs of the TST (TST AD Director), by the Director for Advanced
+1.1 Graduate Studies Council (GSC)

-Degree Studies in the student's college of registration (college AD Director) and by the academic department in which the student is registered.
+Academic policies for TST's graduate (advanced) degrees are recommended by the Graduate Studies Council (formally the Advanced Degree Council) of the Toronto School of Theology (TST) and approved by TST's Academic Council.
+Members of the GSC are appointed from the participating colleges, the University of Toronto and the TST Graduate Students' Association.
+GSC policies must be congruent with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS) and government statutes and regulations.
+In addition, these policies as they pertain to the conjoint degrees must be congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto; and with the policies of the Ontario Universities Council on Quality Assurance.
+Academic policies are administered collaboratively by the Director, Graduate Centre for Theological Studies; the Graduate Coordinator, Graduate Centre for Theological Studies; and by the Director for Graduate Degree Studies in the student's college of registration (college Graduate Director).